 The high desert environment of Santa Maria de la Vid Abbey is a sacred space where Norbertines and those who spend time here are nourished for their ministries in the Southwest and beyond.
 The prayerful, inclusive atmosphere of the priory invites all who enter this holy ground to silence, solitude, study, and dialogue.
 It is the contemplative hospitality of this place that sustains the Norbertines and others in their active ministries.

 The Parish Outreach of the Abbey touches a number of Catholic faith communities in the Archdiocese of Santa Fe.
-The primary service is to the 2,700-family parish of Our Lady of the Most Holy Rosary where the renovation of the family center was initiated in 1988, and the building of a new church was completed in 1992.
-The liturgical design of the church has received national recognition.
-Recently the community has reassumed pastoral responsibility for St. Augustine Parish at Isleta Pueblo, founded in 1613.
+The community maintains pastoral responsibility for St. Augustine Parish at Isleta Pueblo, founded in 1613.
+Our South Valley ministerial outreach included St. Edwin parish.
 In addition, we minister to other parishes and convents of sisters in the local area.